 NOTE: The Public Award Notice feature is turned off by default.
-Please contact Support@GoBonfire.com to have this functionality enabled for your portal.
+Please contact the Bonfire Support team to have this functionality enabled for your portal.

 Once your project is marked as Completed you will see a prompt reminding you to award a Vendor (see What happens when I mark a Project as Completed?):

-To award a Vendor, navigate to and click on the Submissions heading to expand it.
+To award a Vendor, navigate to the Submissions section on the left navigation bar.